Underground parking garage and gas detection: CO, NO₂, and petrol vapours monitoring systems

 How do underground parking garage work?

-Underground parking garage are structures built below ground level, designed to accommodate and manage vehicle flow within enclosed spaces.
-Access typically occurs via entry and exit ramps, while internal circulation is organized through lanes, signage, and numbered parking spaces that facilitate both parking and vehicle movement.
+Underground parking garage are structures built below ground level, designed to accommodate and manage vehicle flow in enclosed spaces.
+Access is generally provided via entrance and exit ramps, while internal circulation is organized through lanes, signage, and numbered parking spaces that facilitate parking and vehicle movement.

 What are the risks associated with underground parking garage?